Tohoku Onsen Tour

 We begin the day by visiting the Imperial Palace East Gardens, which are a part of the inner place area and are open to the public.
 In the Japanese constitutional monarchy, the emperor does not have any political power, however the emperor is the symbol of the State, of the unity of the people, and undertakes official and public duties.
 After stopping by the emperor’s family residence we move on to Asakusa area, which is famous for the Senso-ji, a Buddhist temple, and Nakamise shopping street arcade.
 While NEW Tokyo is known to be the most populated and high tech advanced metropolitan city, you can see the OLD Tokyo in the Asakusa area.
 We will have lunch at a local restaurant.
 After lunch, we will transfer to Shibuya Crossing, what is known-to-be the busiest intersection in the world.
 It is like a giant beating heart, sending people in all directions.
 At peak times there is said to be over 1000 people who cross at a time, coming from all directions at once yet still managing to dodge each other with a practiced, nonchalant agility.
 Then, we will visit the extreme calm and serene Meiji Jingu Shrine where there are 700,000 square meters of forest existing in the heart of Tokyo, bristling with skyscrapers.
 You will experience extreme contrast of "OLD & NEW "and "MODERN & TRADITIONAL" as they co-exist in Tokyo.

 At Night, our Gay English speaking assistant will show you the biggest gay district called “Shinjuku Nichome”.
-There are more than 300 gay bars in this area, and our assistant will take you to Japanese sake gay bar and Whiskey gay bar.
+There are more than 300 gay bars in this area, and our assistant will take you to Japanese sake gay bar or Whiskey gay bar.

 Discover your Tokyo where you can find anything from tasty street foods to elegant gourmet foods, from high fashion at Ginza to popular teens fashion at Takeshita street, as well as countless of cultural sites.